alexisboutonnet/UX-Sticky-Menu/README.md

 # UX-Sticky-Menu
-Simple sticky menu UX optimised and SEO friendly
+Simple sticky menu UX optimised

 Secondary menu bar contains a callto on the left content and a menu in the right content with generic pages like home, reviews and contact.